BECS: A Privacy-Preserving Computing Resource Sharing Mechanism for 6G Computing Power Network: Security Analysis and Discussion

 \subsection{Computational Complexity of NSGA-III-KDR}

 In BECS, NSGA-III-KDR uses Non-KDR-dominated sort instead of Non-Dominated Sort from NSGA-III to enhance solution diversity, while maintaining the same computational complexity.
 Namely, with $L$ optimization objectives and a population size of $X$, NSGA-III-KDR exhibits a computational complexity of $\mathcal{O}(LX^2)$.
 Specifically, calculating the kernel distance for each solution and determining the angle between any two solutions each incur a complexity of $\mathcal{O}(L)$.
 Each solution's distance to the ideal point is calculated individually, contributing to a complexity of $\mathcal{O}(LX)$.
 For dominance judgment, each pair of solutions undergoes one angle calculation and comparison, leading to an overall complexity of $\mathcal{O}(LX^2)$.
 Thus, the computational complexity of each iteration can be approximated as $\mathcal{O}(LX^2)$.
-Furthermore, while maintaining the same complexity, NSGA-III-KDR supports more optimization objectives compared to NSGA-II-based scheme \cite{6}, providing a more comprehensive computing allocation strategy.
-Compared to NSGA-III-based scheme \cite{7}, NSGA-III-KDR offers more diverse solutions, improving the probability of superior computing allocation strategies.
+Compared to the NSGA-III-based scheme \cite{6}, NSGA-III-KDR offers more diverse solutions, improving the probability of superior computing allocation strategies.